 Have you ever read an instruction manual?
 Then, you've seen a technical writing example.
 Technical writing comes in all different forms.
 Get a breakdown of the types of technical writing and their examples to learn whether this is the profession for you.

-Technical writing is writing that is done for the purpose of educating, informing or directing someone on how to do something.
-Technical writing is significantly different than other types of writing such as narrative, because technical writing is intended to impart to the reader some specific skill or ability.
-Technical writing isn't for everyone.
-It is often very detail-oriented and usually involves writing within fields where some advanced knowledge is required.
-When given a technical writing assignment, it also must be approached in a certain way in order for you to be successful.
+Technical writing is writing done to educate, inform or direct someone on how to do something.
+It's significantly different from other writing types, like narrative writing, because technical writing is intended to impart some specific skill or ability.
+It's also often very detail-oriented and involves writing within fields where advanced knowledge is required.

 Technical writing assignments normally take one of three forms:

 - end-user documentation